 What if you simply don’t have sufficient savings to pay for everything?

 Even if the only way to educate your children will require that you borrow $20,000 a year for the next twelve years, your sob story is not going to win an appeal.
-You can, however, still ask the college if there are any other scholarships (including through the department of your academic major) that you can pursue this late in the game.
-If there are no scholarships, your student can also ask if there are any work-study funds still available.
-Colleges may be impressed knowing that your student is willing to work to help pay for his or her education.
+You can, however, still ask the college if there are any other scholarship opportunities to pursue.
+Academic departments, various campus clubs, alumni groups, and local businesses often offer scholarships.
+Your student can also ask if there are any work-study funds still available.

 If you would like some help in discerning the appeal process for you, contact us at My College Planning Team.
 Good luck!